2019 Ashes series: Day four

 Jack Leach was the final man in for England with the score at 286/9 and their game plan soon became apparent.
 Stokes took the brunt of the Australian attack, never allowing Leach to face more than the final couple of balls of any over so that Stokes could keep the strike.
 Stokes started well, hitting Lyon for a six in the first over of the partnership.
 He then made a few runs from the next over from Pattinson before hitting Lyon for two sixes in the next over, the second a reverse sweep, finishing the over with England at 310/9.
 Two overs later, he hit Cummins for another six before pulling Hazlewood for four to reach his century.
 He then hit two more sixes from Hazlewood's bowling – making 16 from just three balls – and moved England to 338/9.
 Stokes was then dropped by Harris, although it was a tough catch to take, before hitting consecutive fours off Cummins to move the score to 350/9.
 Leach then had to face the final two balls of Cummins' over and an lbw shout off the final ball was reviewed by Australia after umpire Chris Gaffaney gave it not out; the ball was found to have pitched outside leg, confirming umpire Gaffaney's decision, and the review was lost.
 Lyon continued the attack and was smacked down the ground for six more by Stokes.
 England needed just two runs to win and one run to tie.
 Two balls later, Lyon fumbled what would have been a certain run-out with Leach well out of his crease before hitting Stokes on the pad to huge cries for lbw.
 Umpire Joel Wilson gave it not out and Australia had no reviews left; had the decision been reviewed, it would have been given out.
 This was the final ball of the over so Stokes was unable to rotate the strike and Leach potentially had to face a full over from Cummins.
-He scored a single from the third ball of the over to ensure England could not lose the game and gave Stokes the strike with England needing just one run to win.
+He scored a single from the third ball of the over – his only scoring stroke of the innings – which both ensured England could not lose the game and gave Stokes the strike with England needing just one run to win.
 Stokes promptly cut the next ball from Cummins through the covers for four to give England the most unlikely victory imaginable, completing their highest ever run chase in Tests.